JustinLove/noita-know-your-wand/notes.md

-- row labels not aligned
-  - pivot table lib?
-- label borders
+- colors
 - sprites as data url
-- colors
 - filter to attribute?